By Matt May

 Located about 15km from Palma on the southwest shores of Majorca is the huge resort of Magaluf.
 Magaluf has a rather tarnished reputation due to the somewhat rowdy nightlife in summertime.
 However, as a younger person's destination the resort is the ideal location for 18-30s holidays, hen parties, stag nights and the like with lively entertainment available throughout the night, particularly in summer.

 Next door to Magaluf is the twin beach resort of Palma Nova.
 In general Palma Nova tends to be a little quieter than Magaluf, but not by much!
 Palma Nova is a vibrant and active holiday resort with a thriving nightlife, especially from May to September.

-Originally Paguera was a small German resort, but has recently become more popular with the British.
-Paguera is a fairly quiet resort which is ideal for families with small children due to the long sandy beach which doesn't get deep too quickly so is safe for young children..
+Originally Paguera was a small German resort but has recently become more popular with the British.
+Paguera is a relatively quiet resort which is ideal for families with small children due to the long sandy beach which doesn't get deep too quickly so is safe for young children.

-There is a glass-bottom boat which allows visitors a glimpse of some of the homes of the many celebrities whom have houses in the exclusive Puerto de Andratx hillsides.
+There is a glass-bottom boat which allows visitors a glimpse of some of the homes of the many celebrities who have houses in the neighbouring exclusive Puerto de Andratx hillsides.